parisepigenetics/RASflow_EDC/README.md

 ---

 ## Transfer your data
-Once your project is created you can access it at `/shared/projects/YourProjectName`.
+Once your project is created you can access it on IFB core cluster at `/shared/projects/YourProjectName`.
 This is where you should transfer your data before doing your analysis.

 ### FASTQ names
 The workflow is expecting gzip-compressed FASTQ files with names formatted as